 Visit the official site to get the necessary information (GPS coordinates, map, opening hours and buying tickets).

-You should visit the historic center of Aveiro to admire Art Nouveau houses and taste the magnificent “ovos moles” (soft eggs, literally), a local delicacy.
+You should visit the historic center of Aveiro to admire Art Nouveau houses and taste the magnificent “ovos moles” (literally soft eggs), a local delicacy.
 While in Aveiro, don’t miss the opportunity to visit Costa Nova beach, well known for its colourful fishermen houses.

 4. Serra da Estrela

-Serra da Estrela Nature Park is the largest protected area in Portugal, with 101 000 hectares.
-When you visit the park you may stroll around the incredible landscape, similar to the Alps , discover the hightest point (Tower) in mainland Portugal (1993 metres) and ski in the only ski slope in Portugal.
+Serra da Estrela Natural Park is the biggest protected area in Portugal, with 101 000 hectares.
+When you visit the park you may stroll around the incredible landscape, similar to the Alps , discover the highest point (Tower) in mainland Portugal (1993 metres) and ski in the only ski slope in Portugal.